OptimusFaber/HWDR/README.md

 ![Segmentation Result](examples/segmentation.png)

 ### Updated Results with Color Dataset

-The transition to the color dataset has yielded mixed results.
-In some cases, the detection model, trained on the new color dataset with realistic paper-like backgrounds and colored digits, performs better, showing improved robustness to non-digit elements.
-However, the overall performance remains underwhelming, with persistent challenges in digit recognition, particularly in distinguishing similar digits (e.g., the digit "1" is still frequently undetected, and confusions between "4" and "9" persist).
-The segmentation model exhibits similar issues, with enhanced resistance to background noise but poor digit detection and unstable training.
-Notably, the segmentation model often mistakes quotation marks for digits, assigning them classes such as "1" or "4".
-This suggests that the current dataset labeling, particularly the thin edges of segmentation masks, may be contributing to these errors.
-Improving accuracy likely requires revising the dataset annotation process to create more robust and precise masks.
+The transition to the color dataset with pen-imitated digits and letters has shown limited improvement.
+While the detection model benefits slightly from the realistic backgrounds and varied character styles, the overall performance remains unsatisfactory.
+The model continues to struggle with digit recognition, particularly failing to detect the digit "1" and confusing "4" with "9".
+The segmentation model shows improved noise resistance but often mistakes quotation marks or letters for digits, assigning them classes like "1" or "4".
+This may be due to thin segmentation masks, suggesting that more robust dataset annotation is needed.
+Unfortunately, the results for both models are still not promising, indicating that further refinements are required.

 ## Next Steps

-- Refine the color dataset to further reduce false positives and improve digit recognition accuracy.
+- Refine the color dataset annotation process to create more precise and robust segmentation masks, addressing issues with thin mask edges.
 - Experiment with targeted augmentations (e.g., color jitter, subtle rotations) to enhance model generalization without degrading performance.
 - Address training instability in the segmentation model, potentially by adjusting learning rates, adding regularization, or using techniques like learning rate scheduling.
-- Test alternative object detection and segmentation models (e.g., Faster R-CNN, SSD, or U-Net) to compare performance with the current YOLO-based approach.